Admissions and Academic Program Procedures

 International Student Admission

 Students from outside the United States who wish to enroll at Missouri S&T are required to submit all application materials required by their prospective department, as well as to demonstrate a command of English sufficient to pursue graduate work at Missouri S&T. International students for whom English is a second language, or whose schooling has been conducted in another language, must demonstrate sufficient command of English to successfully pursue work at Missouri University of Science and Technology by doing one of the following:

 I. Take the Test of English as a Foreign Language (TOEFL).

 The campus minimum for TOEFL scores is 79 (internet-based scoring).
-Departmental minimum acceptable scores are listed on each department’s website or entry in the areas of study sections of this catalog.
+Departmental minimum acceptable scores are listed on the office of graduate studies' website or entry in the areas of study sections of this catalog.

 Students may obtain TOEFL information from: